 All competitors are required to have an ASBK headshot photo.
-Photos will begin at the Pre-Season Official ASBK Test and must be completed by the end of your first round.
+Photos will begin at the Official ASBK Test and must be completed no later than by the end of your first round.

-A competitor entering the series after Round 2 must provide a headshot photo or liaise with ASBK media staff to organise a headshot photo.
+A competitor entering the championship after Round 2 must provide a headshot photo or liaise with ASBK media staff to organise a headshot photo.
 At times throughout the season ASBK may request competitors to make appearances representing themselves, their teams and ASBK.